Files

 Windswept Forest Biome from Minecraft Wiki

-Bringing real data into Minecraft allows turning a block-building game into a simple, yet spectacular modeling tool where everyone could try all kinds of natural or urban scenarios.
+Bringing real data into Minecraft allows turning a block-building game into a simple yet spectacular modeling tool where everyone can try all kinds of natural or urban scenarios.
 What if the sea level rises or falls by 100 meters?
 How quickly can a forest fire spread, and what are the consequences?
 What would happen if a sleeping volcano suddenly erupted?
 How might a Moai statue fit into the cityscape of our hometown?
 These questions can easily be answered with Minecraft.

 FME is an excellent tool for bringing real data of any kind into Minecraft.
 Vector layers, rasters, point clouds, and 3D models can be transformed, adjusted, and aligned to the required size and position in the Minecraft world.